 Foundation Selects Four Honorees for Wall of Distinction

-Four exceptional honorees have been selected by the Rogers Public Education Foundation to be added to its Wall of Distinction this spring.
-This special honor will go to former Rogers teacher and school board member Joye Kelley, Rogers graduate and veteran hero Cpl.
-Aaron Mankin, Rogers graduate and attorney David Matthews, and community altruist Virginia Mocivnik.
+The Rogers Public Education Foundation has selected four outstanding honorees to be added to its Wall of Distinction this spring.
+This special honor will go to former Rogers school board member and U.S. Senator John Boozman and three distinguished alumni – philanthropist Jan Buck, state and local leader Mary Lynn Reese, and retired teacher Bob Ross.

-The names and special accomplishments of each honoree will mounted on the Wall of Distinction at Rogers High School and Rogers Heritage High School location.
-The wall on each campus is located prominently outside the auditorium for visitors to see.
+The names and special accomplishments of each honoree will be added to the Wall of Distinction located at the entrance to the auditoriums at Rogers High School and Rogers Heritage High School.

 Each year, the foundation seeks nominations for other former students, faculty and school supporters to add to the wall for their outstanding achievements in areas such as education, military or public service, the arts and community involvement.